 Table 5.4 shows the adjusted annual nonpoint source load reductions for TSS for the Oak Creek watershed.
 On a watershed basis, this sets a target of reducing nonpoint source loads of TSS to the stream system by 1,968,530 pounds.
 This represents a reduction of about 37 percent from existing 2000 loads of 5,305,010 pounds.
-Of this reduction, 1,267,540 pounds would come from urban nonpoint sources, with 659,489 pounds of this reduction being attributable to implementingation of NR 151 and 608,051 pounds of this reduction being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
-The remaining 700,990 pounds would come from rural nonpoint sources, with 691,070 pounds of this reduction being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
+Of this reduction, 1,267,540 pounds would come from urban nonpoint sources, with 659,489 pounds of this reduction being attributable to implementing NR 151 and 608,051 pounds of this reduction being attributable to implementing other measures.
+The remaining 700,990 pounds would come from rural nonpoint sources, with 691,070 pounds of this reduction being attributable to implementing NR 151 and 9,920 pounds of this reduction being attributable to implementing other measures.